Bitangents of tropical plane quartic curves

 \begin{section}{Preliminaries} We briefly review some of the basic definitions of tropical geometry that will be used in this paper.
 See \cite{Gathmann, FirstSteps} for more details.

-\begin{definition} A \emph {plane tropical curve} is a planar graph $C$, together with an integer weight function on the edges, such that: \begin{enumerate} \item The slope of each edge is rational. \item At each vertex, the following balancing condition holds: the weighted sum of the primitive integral vectors of the edges around the vertex is zero. \end{enumerate} A plane tropical curve is \emph{smooth of degree $d$} if it is dual to a unimodular triangulation of the triangle with vertices $(0,0), (d,0), (0,d)$.
+\begin{definition} A \emph {plane tropical curve} is a planar graph $C$, together with positive integer weights on the edges, such that: \begin{enumerate} \item The slope of each edge is rational. \item At each vertex, the following balancing condition holds: the weighted sum of the primitive integral vectors of the edges around the vertex is zero. \end{enumerate} A plane tropical curve is \emph{smooth of degree $d$} if it is dual to a unimodular triangulation of the triangle with vertices $(0,0), (d,0), (0,d)$.
 Here, \emph{unimodular} means that it is subdivided to $d^2$ triangles each having area $\frac{1}{2}$. \end{definition}

-In particular, a smooth plane tropical curve of degree $d$ is a trivalent graph with $d$ infinite edges pointing in each of the directions $(1,1), (-1,0), (0,-1)$, and the weight of all edges is $1$.
+There are alternate definitions of plane tropical curves, including those that live in \emph{modified tropical planes} \cite{MikApp}.
+Here, however, we use the above definition, so all plane tropical curves are subsets of $\mathbb{R}^2$.
+In particular, a smooth plane tropical curve of degree $d$ is a trivalent graph with $d$ infinite edges pointing in each of the directions $(1,1), (-1,0), (0,-1)$, with the weight of each edge equal to $1$.
 See Figure \ref{four_example_curves} for some examples with $d=4$.
 Although plane tropical curves are unbounded subsets of $\mathbb{R}^2$, much of the relevant data is contained in a compact subset of the curve, which we now introduce.

 \begin{definition} The \emph {skeleton} of a plane tropical curve is the subgraph obtained by contracting all the leaf edges. \end{definition}

 To distinguish between a tropical line and a standard line in $\mathbb{R}^2$, we will refer to a standard line as \emph{Euclidean}.